"I just don't like it."

 Even more troubling are the laws the Tories have passed that are seemingly inspired by the same xenophobia as the niqab ban.
 The difference is these laws impact many more people and, taken together, have transformed Canada into a less welcoming place at an alarming rate.

 Stripping citizenship from Canadians convicted of "treason" is one example, and as Neil Macdonald points out, so far, the Tories have only attempted to use this law against Muslim offenders.
 Bill C-51 gives CSIS more power without more oversight.
-Most bizarre of all is the Barbaric Cultural Practices Act, which includes many things that are already illegal like polygamy and "honour killings."
+Most bizarre of all is the Barbaric Cultural Practices Act, which includes many things that are already illegal like polygamy and "honor killings."
 And of course, there's the election promise of a dedicated tip line for reporting such acts.

 Sheema Khan said it best in a Globe and Mail column: "The sheer brazenness of the Conservatives leaves one speechless."